-In short, you need the Part P Domestic Installer and 17th Edition Electrical Reg qualifications to begin your career, but each electrical qualification that you gain allows you to work on different jobs.
+In short, you need the Part P Domestic Installer and 18th Edition Electrical Regulations qualifications to begin your career, but each electrical qualification that you gain allows you to work on different jobs.
 To learn more about what qualifications you need to become a fully qualified electrician, keep reading.

-, it's highly important that you have the right qualifications in order to meet the industry's strict safety standards.
-While you may already have some practical knowledge of working on electrical installations, it remains vital that you validate your abilities and knowledge by gaining the correct qualifications needed to progress in your career.
-Due to the dangerous nature of the job, as well as the thorough planning and knowledge required to carry out an installation or inspection, it remains vital for electricians to provide proof of their abilities with the appropriate certifications.
+Due to the dangerous nature of the job, as well as the thorough planning and knowledge required to carry out an installation or inspection, it is vital for electricians to provide proof of their abilities with the appropriate certifications.

 Here are the qualifications you'll need to establish your career and progress as an electrician:

-- PAT Testing - This qualification equips you with the ability to prevent accidents involving portable, electrical appliances, allowing you to widen the work you are able to undertake on behalf of customers.
+- Portable Appliance Testing (PAT) - This qualification equips you with the ability to prevent accidents involving portable, electrical appliances, allowing you to widen the work you are able to undertake on behalf of customers.